CLICK BELOW TO LISTEN WITH AUDIO

 Pressing in and listening to God

 Our vacation in Arizona began under cloudy skies and with light rain, far from ideal conditions for sightseeing.
-Wavering on where to go or what to do, Peggy got this brilliant notion that it would be fun to tune into spontaneous flow and let God tell us where to go, just like Karen, who wanted to see where God would take her.
-By “flow,” I mean Peggy wanted God to decide and navigate our journey.
+Wavering on where to go or what to see, Peggy got this brilliant notion that it would be fun to tune into spontaneous flow and let God decide.
+My own indecision had sparked Peggy’s inspiration.
+She now felt inspired to see where God would lead us when we let go and trusted Him to navigate our journey.

 “Are you kidding!?”
 I thought, dismissing Peggy’s suggestion.
 Turn off the GPS?
 Who knows where we might end up?
 For miles, you could see nothing but prairie, grasslands, desert, and giant 5-ton saguaro cacti standing 40 feet tall like sentinels.